Tremont, Illinois

 Tremont is a village in Tazewell County, Illinois, United States.
-The population was 2,236 at the 2010 census.
+The population was 2,277 at the 2020 census.
 Tremont is located 14 miles southeast of Peoria.

 History

+James Chapman settled in the Tremont area in 1820, followed by William Sterling, William and James Broyhill, Michael Trout, and David Lackland.
+Margaret E. Lackland was the first to be born in the new settlement.
+A post office was established in 1835 and the first postmaster was Wiliam Sampson.
+Josiah James and J. H. Harris laid out the village, built a school house, and built a church.
+Tremont was governed under district control until March 11, 1835, when it was organized as a town.

+Courthouse

+Tremont became the seat of Tazewell County in 1836.
+John Harris donated 20 acres of land, and the citizens raised $2,000 to bring the county seat to the town.
+The two-story red brick courthouse was 40 by 60 feet with Grecian columns and an octagonal cupola topped with a weathervane.
+Construction began in 1837 and completed in 1839.
+Due to a political rivalry, the county seat transferred back to Pekin in 1849.

 Tremont was also host to Abraham Lincoln during his travels as a lawyer before his advancement into higher office.
 Lincoln visited the Tremont Courthouse in 1842; here, James Shields challenged him to a duel.
 Lincoln last spoke in Tremont on August 30, 1858.
 A marker now stands in commemoration of the courthouse.

 Geography

 According to the 2010 census, Tremont has a total area of 0.94 sqmi, all land.
-The city hosts the annual Tremont Turkey Festival.
-The headquarters of the Tazewell County Health Department are in Tremont.